-Polished Port: The number of ports of the game are comparable to the number of ports of Lunar: The Silver Star, and each capitalizes on the last.
-The WiiWare port has redone sprites, the ability to play as Curly, and the European version gets an additional soundtracknote Later the NA version would have its debatable soundtrack replaced with the European soundtrack.Cave Story + has all this and the Wind Fortress, somehow harder than the Sacred Grounds.
+Polished Port: The number of ports of the game is comparable to the number of ports of Lunar: The Silver Star, and each capitalizes on the last.
+The WiiWare port has redone sprites, the ability to play as Curly, and the European version gets an additional soundtrack.note Later the NA version would have its debatable soundtrack replaced with the European soundtrack.Cave Story + has all this and the Wind Fortress, somehow harder than the Sacred Grounds.
 3D has polygonal models, and Cave Story +'s eShop release boasts everything + does but the graphics, and to compensate it's in stunning 3D.
 The Switch version then adds onto all of this with the Wii's remastered graphics, animated talking sprites, widescreen, some gorgeous subtle lighting effects, and co-op in a later update.

 Monster X is a mine car that drives from one side of the room to the other, forcing you to climb on it to avoid being crushed, and can only be damaged when it stops to unleash a torrent of bullets or homing missiles.
 While not the toughest boss in the game by any standards, it's far tougher than anything that came before it, and the sheer amount of on-screen objects can be overwhelming even to a player who has played the game before.

 The Core has five mini-cores that together create an impressive volume of fire, and severely hampers the player's mobility by frequently flooding the room.
 It Turns Red by adding a current to the water and starting to use an attack which takes off 20 HP (of a maximum attainable 41 at that point).
 If you're playing on Hard Mode, the difficulty of the fight is amped up considerably since, unless you're playing the physical 3DS release, you only have your starting 3 HP and no Missiles, and thus don't have good damage output and every single attack it throws at you is a One-Hit Kill.
 While with Monster X you could attack a little and then flee when it gets dangerous, the Core's movement patterns and room layout ensures that this isn't possible, making the Core possibly the biggest roadblock on Hard Mode.

 Labyrinth for enemies that gang up on you a lot, a lot of rooms, and Monster X and The Core, the first two That One Bosses.
 In the physical 3DS version, the last segment before The Core, Labyrinth M, gets expanded, making it even tougher than in any other version.

 Last Cave (Hidden) introduces a mechanic not seen anywhere else in the game up to this point: The game resets all of your weapon levels!
 While this means nothing if you're using the Nemesis, which is most powerful at level 1, or the Spur, which is a Charged Attack weapon, your other weapons will need some time to build back up to level 3.
 Additionally, there's a sequence at the end where you have to run past a bunch of Presses that One-Hit Kill you if they smash you into the floor, and perfect timing of Booster 2.0 is needed to get past the small water pits in the floor.

-What Do You Mean, It's Not for Kids?: The game is known for its accessible and engaging gameplay and cutesy visuals.
-It also features themes of slavery, war, and biological experimentation on unwilling test subjects, four nightmarish final bosses (The Doctor, who loses control and mutates, then him possessing the Core, Sue, and Misery, then the Heavy Press which attacks out of nowhere and is a Kaizo Trap if you don't realize what it is quickly enough, then finally Ballos, who has a horrific backstory and red, tortured faces in his head), and most of the castdying before your eyesat regular intervals.And still goes with a rating of E10+.
+What Do You Mean, It's for Kids?: The game is known for its accessible and engaging gameplay and cutesy visuals.
+It also features themes of slavery, war, and biological experimentation on unwilling test subjects, four nightmarish final bosses (The Doctor, who loses control and mutates, then him possessing the Core, Sue, and Misery, then the Heavy Press which attacks out of nowhere and is a Kaizo Trap if you don't realize what it is quickly enough, then finally Ballos, who has a horrific backstory and red, dripping, tortured faces in his head), and most of the castdying before your eyesat regular intervals.And still goes with a rating of E10+.